forestgrape/coronavirus/index.md

     Keep distance and hygiene. <!--Then outside is safe.--> Inside ventilate well and/or wear a mask.
 Transmission can be smoke-like.
 Don't burden the immune systeme.
 * [Ideas to Explore](#ideas)
     * [Early On Ventilator](#early-vents)<br>
-        Carefully humidify inhaled air to increase the mucus flow and thereby the overall prognosis
+        Humidify inhaled air to increase the mucus flow and thereby the overall prognosis
 * [Transmission Models for Sars-Cov-2 and a new Dry Form Transmission Model](#proposal)<br> Sars-Cov-2 is mostly transmitted airborne and even Dry Form infection is possible.
     * [Abstract](#abstract)